thedataincubator/test-app/README.md

 Tasks:
 1. Clone repo locally, ask Zach to get permissions to push branches
+2. Choose an issue to work on and comment that you want to work on it.
+Or create your own issue and comment that you want to work on that.
-2. Make a branch (or two or three or ...) and open up a PR with a change you like.
+3. Make a branch (or two or three or ...) and open up a PR with a change you like.
-3. Ask for a review from a peer.
+4. Ask for a review from a peer.
-4. Ask for a review from Zach.
+5. Ask for a review from Zach.
-5. Once both reviews are passed, MERGE AWAY!
+6. Once both reviews are passed, MERGE AWAY!

 Some useful commands:
 - Checkout new branch `git checkout -b branch_name`